Out-of-State Car Insurance: What You Need to Know

 Does Car Insurance Follow You Across State Lines?

-Yes — your car insurance follows the car, not just the state.
-When you drive across state lines, your existing policy travels with you and remains valid throughout the U.S. If your liability limits are lower than the state you're visiting, your insurer automatically bumps coverage up to meet that state's minimums for the duration of your visit.
+Yes.
+Your car insurance follows the car, not just the state.
+When you drive across state lines, your existing policy travels with you and stays valid throughout the U.S. If your liability limits are lower than the minimums of the state you're visiting, your insurer automatically bumps coverage up to meet that state's minimums for the duration of your visit.
 No calls, no paperwork, no gaps.

-The risk isn't in traveling — it's in relocating.
+The risk isn't in traveling.
+It's in relocating.
 If you move to a new state and don't update your policy within the required grace period (30 to 90 days, depending on the state), you could be driving with coverage that doesn't meet local legal requirements.
 A claim filed under a mismatched policy can be delayed, reduced or denied.
-Getting it wrong costs more than getting it right.
+The cost of a denied claim will always exceed the cost of updating your policy.

 How Out-of-State Coverage Works

-The fundamental rule governing all three out-of-state scenarios is this: does car insurance follow the car or driver?
-The answer is both — your policy is tied to the vehicle and extends to any licensed driver operating it with your permission.
-For travel, that means your full coverage, liability limits and any add-ons like roadside assistance apply nationwide.
+Car insurance follows both the car and the driver.
+Your policy is tied to the vehicle but extends to any licensed driver operating it with your permission.
+When you travel, your full coverage, liability limits and add-ons like roadside assistance apply nationwide.

 When you relocate, your existing coverage stays valid during the grace period, but your insurer prices your policy based on the ZIP code where your car is garaged.
-Moving from rural Ohio to Miami, for example, can push full coverage rates well above the $134/mo ($1,608/yr) national reference figure.
-Your deductibles, liability limits and even required coverages change too.
-Michigan requires personal injury protection (PIP) under its unique no-fault system.
+A move from rural Ohio to Miami, for example, can push full coverage rates well above $134 a month ($1,608 a year).
+Your deductibles, liability limits and required coverages change too.
+Michigan requires personal injury protection (PIP) under its no-fault system.
 Florida mandates PIP and property damage liability.
 New York requires higher bodily injury limits than most states.

-There's a third scenario worth naming clearly: registering your car in a different state to get cheaper rates.
-This is rate evasion — a form of insurance fraud — and it gives your insurer grounds to deny claims and cancel your policy.
-Active-duty military members are a recognized exception and may maintain home-state registration while stationed elsewhere.
+A third scenario applies if you register your car in a different state to get cheaper rates.
+This is rate evasion, a form of insurance fraud, and it gives your insurer grounds to deny claims and cancel your policy.
+Active-duty military members are a recognized exception and may keep their home-state registration while stationed elsewhere.

 calendar icon